makyo/writing/content/work/post-self/book/src/ps-exo.md

 * If Sasha is Michel and Dear is Michel, then Sasha should have thoughts on being an artist.
 Perhaps held back by need to survive, thus teaching?
 * Also, perhaps Sasha swore off relationships after RJ died, thus Dear being shaky on relationships.
 * Dear promises to discuss Umwelten with Ioan at the end
+* Furries at risk due to relative affluence/online nature

 ## Order

 Check when edited

-0. Epigraph --- "...and God will call the past to account." -- Ecclesiastes 3:15
+0. Epigraph --- Ecclesiastes 3:15
 1. Torah
     * [X] RJ 001 --- Rehearsal night
     * [X] RJ 002 --- Crown Pub with Sasha